hudsonpurdy/cs302-final-project-hudson-adit/README.md

 block.py, nft.py, user.py define eponymous object classes used by blockchain.py.

 cli.py provides a simple command-line interface.
-To run the demonstration yourself, this is the file to run.
+If you wish to run the demonstration yourself, this is the file to run.
 The only non-standard library we use is pycryptodome (https://www.pycryptodome.org/).